-• the development of gender indicators and targets within the IDP, business and service delivery plans, explicitly to ensure that City programmes, projects and budgets are directly addressing the practical and strategic needs of both women and men; and

-• an increase in the skills, knowledge and awareness of officials and politicians within the City of Cape Town to ensure their ability to transform the culture and practices of the organisation.
+- the development of gender indicators and targets within the IDP as well as business and service delivery plans to explicitly ensure that City programmes, projects and budgets are directly addressing the practical and strategic needs of both women and men; and - an increase in the skills, knowledge and awareness of officials and politicians within the City of Cape Town to ensure their ability to transform the culture and practices of the organisation.

 The challenge is to move beyond empowerment to more concrete actions.
-One such initiative would be to engage Supply Chain Management on ring-fencing funds to be spent on women-owned businesses that tender for City projects.
+One such action would be to engage Supply Chain Management to ring-fence funds to be spent on women-owned businesses that tender for City projects.